Middle Eastern and Islamic Studies Minor

 HIS 341 Terrorism and the Modern World

 This course traces the global impact of terror and terrorism since the first use of the term in 1795.
 Much of the course focuses on the use of political violence by non-state actors and revolutionary organizations operating both at a domestic and international level.
 We will compare and contrast the various "waves" of terror which have gripped the globe since the late 1800s and analyze the similarities and differences between groups such as the IRA, the Ku Klux Klan, and al Qaeda.
 We will also explore state-based terror, specifically the use of fear, surveillance, and the secret police by various regimes in the 19th and 20th centuries.
 The role of media as an enabler of terrorism and terrorists will also be an important theme throughout the semester.
-Prerequisite(s): Any 100-level or higher HIS course or EGL 102.
+Prerequisite(s): Any 200-level or higher HIS/POL/GEO course or Junior Status

 RAM 303 Research Experience